LaviniaGalan/soa/client/README.md

-# Basic One-Way Example

-This example demos a basic host application loading remote component.
+# Trip Agency App

-- `app1` is the host application.
+- `app1` is the host application, containing the trip management UI.
 - `app2` standalone application which exposes `Button` component.

+- `app3` is a firebase project, used for deploying functions in Firebase.
+-
 # Running Demo

 Run `yarn start`.
 This will build and serve both `app1` and `app2` on ports 3001 and 3002 respectively.